|What is a TENS unit?

 |How does a TENS unit help to relieve pain?

 TENS works in two different ways.
-First, it is believed that continuous mild electrical activity blocks the pain signal traveling to the brain.
+First, research shows that continuous mild electrical activity blocks the pain signal traveling to the brain.
 This is known as the "Gate Theory"; if the pain signal does not get through to the brain the pain is not "felt".
-Secondly, it is believed that the low frequency or short burst of electrical impulses produced by TENS stimulates the body to release its own natural pain relieving substance called endorphins.
+Secondly, studies show that the low frequency or short burst of electrical impulses produced by TENS stimulates the body to release its own natural pain relieving substance called endorphins.
 Studies have shown that the use of TENS can reduce pain significantly.
 Most people feel no side effects from TENS and can reduce their need for pain narcotics and drugs.